SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

 Throughout the project, we will leverage the models and resources provided by the SkyWater130 PDK, as well as open-source tools such as Xschem, NGSPICE, MAGIC, and Netgen.
 The project documentation will be structured in a manner that is easily understandable for anyone looking to follow the same methodology.

-Join us in this exciting journey of designing and analyzing NMOS, PMOS, and CMOS circuits using the SkyWater130 PDK.
-Let's explore the capabilities of the PDK and gain valuable insights into the world of electronic design.

 # Content